Surgical Negligence Compensation Lawyers

 It's important to remember that most surgical teams are highly trained and experienced, and surgical errors are very rare.
 However, when they occur, they can have extremely serious consequences for the patient and their family.

-Surgical mistakes can occur due to human error - such as mixing up patient notes as described above.
-Surgical negligence can also happen when your surgeon has worked a long shift and is physically or mentally exhausted.
+Surgical mistakes can occur due to human error - such as mixing up notes as described above.
+Surgical negligence cases can also arise when a surgeon has worked a long shift and is physically or mentally exhausted.

 Mechanical error can lead to problems during surgery.
 Equipment should be well maintained, in good working order and sterilised before the procedure.
 Failure to do so can result in a poor-quality procedure with lasting negative impacts on the patient.